jjcalvo-nyu/points-calculator/README.md

 Additionally simple tests are ran to ensure proper rendering and validate data is rendered properly.

-Ways to improve this app would be better styling, more rigorous testing, and more features such as data filters or functionality surrounding transaction/point history extending beyond the 3-month range.
+Ways to improve this app would be better styling, more rigorous testing, and more features such as data filters and other search fucntions, or functionality surrounding transaction/point history extending beyond the 3-month range.